bonniereed/eCommerceProject/README.md

 # Credits:

-Credit is due to the technologies used and listed aboce and yours truly.
+Credit is due to the technologies used and listed above and yours truly.

 https://user-images.githubusercontent.com/46511972/140594039-481f797b-93f1-40b4-8ec9-ba5845dc3e88.mp4